nice-game-hints/zniw-adventure/ScatteredWoods/backpack.md

 The leaves are still attached to the front of the house, slightly obscured by the turtle - you can only pick them up if you drop the vine.

 # How do I drop the vine?
-In the top left, hold left-click and then release over the 'drop' option.
+In the top left, hold left-click on the vine and then release over the 'drop' option.

 # Now what?
 You're free to pick up the leaves!